 Power Supply Problems

 You can also check that the power cord is securely plugged into the laptop and the electrical socket.
-If there is a loose connection anywhere, then you should be able to see it or feel it with your hands.
+If there is a loose battery connector inside, then you should be able to see it or feel it with your hands.

 If your laptop still thinks that it should be getting electricity even when you are sure that all parts are properly connected, then there might be a fault with the motherboard.